Richfletch92/BWGM/README.md

 ### Use Cases and Reflections:

   - **Code Creation:**
     - Reflection: I used Co-pilot through the majority of my project by using inline editing and chat.
 I had a lot of problems with Co-pilot consistently trying to override code that wasn't needed.
-I also had issues with the code being overly complex or not doing what I'd asked it to help create.
-I actually found ChatGPT to be more helpful in a lot of instances where Co-pilot was failing.
+I also had issues with the code being overly complex or not doing what I'd asked it to create.
+I found ChatGPT to be more helpful in a lot of instances where Co-pilot was failing.
 I used a mix of question-and-answer prompts and multi-step prompts when getting AI to assist in my code creation.
 Sometimes Co-pilot would need further info as the original prompts wouldn't create what I'd asked it to do.

-    - Examples: When creating my fetch_data and utils I started using Co-pilot however I couldn't get Co-pilot to write the code effectively and get it to work.
-When asking ChatGPT to write the same functions the code worked straight away with little to no editing required had I used ChatGPT straight away I would have saved myself some considerable time.
+    - Examples: When creating my fetch_data and utils I started using Co-pilot, however I couldn't get Co-pilot to write the code effectively and get it to work.
+When asking ChatGPT to write the same functions the code worked straight away with little to no editing required.
+Had I used ChatGPT straight away I would have saved myself a considerable amount of time.

   - **Debugging:**
-    - Reflection: Co-pilot was excellent for spotting smaller bugs and helped identify an issue causing overflow on the right-hand side of my screen.
-Whilst Co-pilot couldn't actually identify the issue itself it recommended adding a wildcard selector which added a border to each element.
+    - Reflection: Co-pilot was excellent for spotting smaller bugs and helped identify an issue causing overflow on the right-hand side of my screen, whilst Co-pilot couldn't identify the issue.
+It recommended adding a wildcard selector which added a border to each element.
 This allowed me to identify that my footer was overflowing.
-I did have a few issues with Co-pilot actually delaying me with some debugging.
-When I was trying to implement users being able to edit their reviews I was having an issue with the review form not prefilling.
-It was due to my JavaScript file not being correctly linked to the HTML file.
+I did have a few issues with Co-pilot delaying me with debugging.
+When I was trying to implement users being able to edit their own reviews, I had an issue with the review form not prefilling.
+This was due to my JavaScript file not being correctly linked to the HTML file.
 There was a small typo in the file name set as script.js and not scripts.js.
-Co-pilot advised some real extensive and over-the-top fixes but didn't advise once about the potential typo.
-I wasted a good 2-3 hours trying with Co-pilot to fix the issue.
-My big takeaway from using AI is that I've been relying too heavily on using Co-pilot where manual testing can be a lot more time effective.
+Co-pilot advised some extensive and over-the-top fixes but didn't advise once about the potential typo.
+I spent 2-3 hours trying to fix the issue using Co-pilot.
+In conclusion, I have learned that relying on AI too heavily instead of manual testing can be less time effective.

   - **Performance and UX Optimisation:**
-    - Reflection: Although I came up with the main design for the website, it was handy to get Co-pilot to create a lot of the forms using my original designs as templates to save time.
-I would prompt Co-pilot to use the design of my current form to use it as a template to design the other forms.
+    - Reflection: Although I came up with the main design for the website, Co-pilot was useful when it came to creating forms using my original designs as templates.
+This saved me a considerable amount of time, allowing me to use my time more effectively.

 - **Overall Impact:**
   - AI tools streamlined repetitive tasks, enabling focus on high-level development.
   - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
   - Challenges included contextual adjustments to AI-generated outputs, AI not always detecting what is causing the underlying issues and some AI not always being effective as others.
-  - As I stated above, I think AI can be very effective however it's not always the most reliable and can have negative impacts if relied on too heavily.
+  - As stated above, I think AI can be very effective however it's not always the most reliable which can have negative impacts if relied on too heavily.
 I found that manual testing can sometimes be more time effective than asking AI to fix your code.

 [Return to Contents](#table-of-contents)

 ## Testing Summary
 - **Verification and Validation:**
   - Steps taken to verify the deployed version include functionality checks and accessibility tests.
   - Use of [Lighthouse](https://github.com/GoogleChrome/lighthouse) to check performance and accessibility.
 Accessibility is excellent scoring 100 on every page.
 Performance could have been better on mobile.
-Main issues with performance were due to the images gotten from TMDb API.
+Main issues with performance were due to the images improted from TMDb API.
 [Results](readme/lighthouse.md)
   - [W3C HTML Validator](https://validator.w3.org/) used to validate HTML.
-All results passed apart from my registration page which unfortunately was out of my control due to AllAuth's forms having issues [Results](readme/html.md)
+All results passed except the registration page, which unfortunately was out of my control.
+This was due to AllAuth's forms having issues which are shown in my [Results](readme/html.md)
   - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS [Results](readme/css.md)
   - [JSHint JavaScript Validator](https://jshint.com/) used to validate JS [Results](readme/js.md)
   - [CI Python Linter Validator](https://pep8ci.herokuapp.com/) used to validate Python [Results](readme/python.md)